rlguy/FantasyMapGenerator/README.md

 ![alt tag](http://rlguy.com/map_generation/images/territories_unclean.jpg)

 This method tends to create jagged borders and disjointed territories.
-The territories are cleaned up by smoothing the edges and by instating a rule that a city territory must contain the city and be a contiguous region.
+The territories are cleaned up by smoothing the edges and by adding a rule that a city territory must contain the city and be a contiguous region.

 ![alt tag](http://rlguy.com/map_generation/images/territories_clean.jpg)